 Pupil Parliament promotes leadership opportunities and develops essential communication, organisation and debating skills.
 Pupil Parliament ensures that all the pupils within the Academy have an opportunity to share their thoughts, opinions and ideas.

-Our successful Pupil Parliament is a well-respected body within the academy and consists of two representatives from each class from Year One to Year Six.
+Our successful Pupil Parliament is a well-respected body within the Academy and it consists of two representatives from each class, from Year 1 to Year 6.
 These are known as Members of Parliament, MPs.
-Two of the MP’s will represent the Reception classes and two will represent the Nursery to ensure all the pupils are included and their thoughts are valued.
+Two of the MPss will represent the Reception classes and two will represent the Nursery to ensure all the pupils are included and their thoughts are valued.

 What impact does Pupil Parliament have at Robsack Wood?